-COURSE #3002 Algebra 1 Part 1 Level: Non-weighted

-NCAA Core: Yes (.5 credit)
+COURSE #3002 COURSE #S3002 with modifications Grade Level: 9 NCAA Core: Yes (.5 credit)

 In this course students will begin an in-depth study of algebraic operations.
 It introduces students to all the dimensions of the understanding of Algebra: its skills, its properties, its applications and its representations.
 The concepts covered include: addition, subtraction, multiplication, and division in Algebra; uses of variables and linear sentences.